csccsm/CSC-at-CSM/CONTRIBUTING.md

 # Run server
 node server.js

-# If nodemon is installed, use these ONE of these commands to run the server
+# If nodemon is installed, use ONE of these commands to run the server
 npm start
 npm run watch
 nodemon server.js